udayakiran/opsource_client/README.md

 0. API details - http://cloud.dimensiondata.com/saas-solutions/services/public-cloud/api

+NOTE: This is the base client framework and a few sample APIs.
+More APIs can be added as you need by referring the document attached above.

+## Usage

 To use it as a gem -

+     gem install opsource_client

+OR

      gem 'opsource_client', git: 'https://github.com/udayakiran/opsource_client.git'

-To use it as a rails plugin -
+To use it as a rails plugin (For older versions of rails) -

      git clone https://github.com/udayakiran/opsource_client.git